Blue oat mite

 BOM are active in the cool, wet part of the year, usually between April and late October.
 During this time they pass through 2 or 3 generations, with each generation lasting 8 to 10 weeks.

 Unlike many agricultural pests in Australia, BOM reproduce asexually.
-This mode of reproduction results in populations made up of female 'clones' that can respond differently to environmental and chemical conditions.
+This mode of reproduction results in populations made up of female 'clones' which can respond differently to environmental and chemical conditions.

 During winter, individual adult BOM move between plants over distances of several metres.
 Long range dispersal is thought to occur via movement of eggs carried on soil stuck to livestock and farm machinery, and through the transportation of plant material.
 Movement also occurs during summer when diapause eggs are blown by winds.